parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 <a id="undecidable"><sup>*</sup></a><i>Undecidable</i>

-The title and cover art of my first album, _Undecidable_ (consisting of tracks I recorded in the late 1970's through the early 1980's) are testaments to the conceptual origin of my musical style.
+The title and cover art of my first album, _Undecidable_ (consisting of tracks I recorded in the late 1970's through the mid 1980's) are testaments to the conceptual origin of my musical style.
 Its "logo" is the following expression of the &lambda;-calculus: